huggingface/hub-docs/docs/hub/ml-agents.md

 ```

 ## Using existing models
-You can simply download a model from the Hub using `mlagents-load-from-hf`
+You can simply download a model from the Hub using `mlagents-load-from-hf`.

 ```
 mlagents-load-from-hf --repo-id="ThomasSimonini/MLAgents-Pyramids --local-dir="./downloads"